mnielsen/cognitive_tools/cognitive_tools.md

 finding information to long-term memory, we can outperform short-term memory alone*.

+**Reading, learning, and emotion:** Some of the power of reading is that it lets us learn from others, when we otherwise couldn't.
+We have a major cultural deficit, though, which is that conventionally we strip much of the emotional content.
+Scientific prose tends to be dry, not because it must, but because it is forced to be so by convention.
+It thus loses much of its power to teach.

 # What can we learn from brain research?

 **Look for bottlenecks in cognition:** What are our limits?
 Can we